640 South State StreetDover, Delaware 19901

 This test looks for certain bacteria in a wound or an infection in a fluid sample.
 These bacteria are called anaerobic because they don't need oxygen to grow.

 Infections caused by anaerobic bacteria can occur almost anywhere in your body.
 These may be oral infections, lung infections, diabetes-related foot infections, infected bites, and gangrene.
-Identifying the specific bacteria that's causing your infection helps your doctor choose the appropriate treatment.
+Finding the specific bacteria that's causing your infection helps your health care provider choose the right treatment.

 This test takes up to a week for results.
 That's because any bacteria from the sample need time to grow so they can be looked at in a lab.
-An anaerobic culture means the test is done without exposing the sample to oxygen.
+An anaerobic culture means the test is done without letting oxygen get to the sample.

-You may need this test if your doctor needs to find out the type of bacteria that's causing an infection in your body.
-Your doctor may order this test based on the location of the wound, tissue damage, unpleasant smell from the wound, or an infection-related abscess.
+You may need this test if your health care provider needs to find out the type of bacteria that's causing an infection in your body.
+Your provider may order this test based on where the wound is, tissue damage, unpleasant smell from the wound, or a sore related to the infection.

 You may also have this test to see whether treatment for an infection is working.

-Your doctor may also order other tests, depending on your symptoms.
+Your health care provider may also order other tests, depending on your symptoms.
 These tests include:

 Complete blood count, or CBC